It’s no secret that many Singaporeans are stressed and overworked.

 Over time, the organisation becomes less solution-oriented with more finger-pointing involved, ultimately decreasing its efficiency.

-We end up spending time, coming out with processes to hold someone accountable, leading to longer approval processes before something gets done.
+We end up spending time coming out with processes to hold someone accountable, leading to longer approval processes before something gets done.
 Meetings end up being very indecisive when no one steps up.

-A solution-oriented worker may find themselves in the line of fire for taking up responsibilities, and stop doing so moving forward.
+A solution-oriented worker may find themselves in the line of fire for taking up responsibilities and stop doing so moving forward.

 The fear of owning up to mistakes will also mean that it is difficult to attribute success to an individual or a team if things turn out well.
-Workers end up going through the motion in their daily work.
+Workers end up going through the motions in their daily work.

-While this hyper defensive culture may not be exclusive to Singapore, strong traces of it linger in many companies locally.
+While this hyper-defensive culture may not be exclusive to Singapore, strong traces of it linger in many companies locally.